CISC475-4/CISC475-4/README.txt

 For more information, consult the documentation and comments in the source code.

-To run the application, double-click on the "run" file in this directory.
+To run the application, double-click on the "run" file in this directory, or use the following command in Terminal.app while in the project directory:
+    $ /usr/bin/env python2 main.py